Indianapolis Motor Speedway Museum: History

 In the summer of 1993, the original museum building outside of turn one was demolished.
 In its place, a multi-million dollar administration building was erected.
 The administrative and ticket offices were moved out of the infield museum building and relocated to the new administration building.
+This freed up floor space and allowed for an expanded gift shop.

 In 1993, the museum parking lot hosted the first "Indy 500 Expo" during race festivities, an outdoor interactive spectator exhibit.
 In 1995, it was expanded and renamed "Indy 500 FanFest".
 It was discontinued after 1997, but in recent years, smaller displays sponsored by Chevrolet have featured former pace cars and other exhibits.
 Also, at some point in the 1990s, the photography department added a Halon fire suppression system to the storage room where original film negatives and even glass plates for every race hosted at the track since the inaugural Indianapolis 500 in 1911.
 (However, no known negatives exist for the inaugural 1909 balloon race event.)

 In 2016, a revitalization and modernization project was initiated to expand the museum's floor space and add interactive displays.
 In April 2016, the museum was officially renamed the Indianapolis Motor Speedway Museum, and the mission was changed "to specifically honor achievement at, and outstanding contributions to, the Indianapolis Motor Speedway."
 A substantial process of deaccession began to further refine, improve, and update the collection.
+In late 2023, the museum closed for substantial renovations.

+The museum officially re-opened on April 2, 2025.
+The renovations include seven permanent and three rotating galleries, a new area dedicated to non-vehicle artifacts, and new interactive displays, such as a pit stop challenge allowing visitors to simulate a race-day tire change.